 Ben Yehuda … tells of the rabbinic education he rejected and of the secular Jewish nationalist vision that replaced it.
 His life task … would be ‘the restoration of Israel and its language on the land of its ancestors’.
 To his dismay, Perlman/Ben-Yehuda’s Orthodox yeshiva teachers and fellow students rejected his Zionist ideas.
 One yeshiva friend, though, did not reject him.
 Rather, he told Perlman of ‘an English story he had read in the monthly Russian journal Vestnik Evropi in which a man was described who had a vision similar to [Perlman’s] own … It was the novel Daniel Deronda, by George Eliot’.
 ‘After I had read the story a few times’, Perlman wrote, ‘I made up my mind and I acted: I went to Paris … in order to learn and equip myself there with the information needed for my work in the Land of Israel’.

-The Polish-language Jewish weekly Izraelita – which advocated assimilation – noted Daniel Deronda in its final edition of 1876 and published a very positive review for the first edition of 1877.
+The Polish-language Jewish weekly Izraelita – which advocated assimilation – noted Daniel Deronda in its final edition of 1876 and published a very positive review in the first edition of 1877.
 However, in July 1877, Izraelita published a 19-page review in three installments entitled ‘Genjalne złudzenie’ – ‘A brilliant illusion’.
 The first instalment read:

 Not since Lessing wrote Nathan the Wise have Judaism and its adherents obtained such a full and just appraisal as in this work.
 What most astounds is the vast knowledge of Judaic literature, beginning with the Bible and the Prophets – and extending to the most recent works of the German school.
 The lady-author knows the Talmud, the Midrash and Kabala.
 She often quotes passages from those collections and interprets them in a way so apt and original that it would bring honour to many a Talmudist or preacher by vocation.